Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 Generally, no. My plate is pretty full, sorry!
 But try searching to see if someone has already gotten to it as a remix, or suggest it in the model comments.

-All currently released Lucky 13 models are made available under a Creative Commons - Attribution (CC-BY) license.
+All free Lucky 13 models are made available under a Creative Commons - Attribution (CC-BY) license.
 See the License page for more details.
 They were previously released under a more restrictive CC-BY-NC-SA license, and some materials may still reference that license, but the new CC-BY license does supersede that where applicable.

 Yes, under the CC-BY license, you can share and adapt the files how you want, including selling prints, provided that you give proper attribution.
 Please don't try to pass off this work as your own!